27 August 2021

 Despite the pandemic context, the Industrial Laborum in 2020 saw its turnover grow from 7,2 million euros in 2019 to more than 9 million.
 And part of this growth is certainly linked to the company's recent technological investments.
 “We will try to repeat these results also in 2021.
 We found a partner who will accompany us in the future: during the project phase, we visited Salvagnini's factories in Italy, we were impressed.
 The theme of service, from our point of view, was particularly relevant and we wanted to make sure we had ongoing support after installation.
 From this point of view we are also very satisfied: although the installation of the machines was completed during the pandemic, we felt Salvagnini's support along the way.
 From our point of view, this is just the first step: we are looking to the future with the objective of developing a new manufacturing concept at Industrial Laborum”, concludes Paulo Correia.

 Industrial Laborum Ibérica is a company with 43 years of experience in the market, which seeks to bring the quality factor to all laboratories.
-Through customers in the most diverse areas, such as health, education and different industries, ILI has acquired know-how that is the perfect combination with each need or request of its customers.
-We are here to develop laboratories for people.
+Through customers in the most diverse areas, such as health, education and different industries, ILI has acquired know-how that allows it to create solutions for the needs or requests of its customers.
+We are here to develop labs for people.